AKUMAJŌ DRACULA

 some of the levels are blocky and the color palette sorely lacks clarity

-in some occasions.
+exquisite and really well thought out).
 But if you put Akumajō Dracula back in its

 original context, you get a true classic filled with the same spirit